-During the fifty years since the island’s independence in 1960, Cyprus has been gradually transformed from a mostly closed economy, based on agriculture and mining, into a service-based, export-oriented economy.
-Much of this transformation was achieved because of the open character of the economy.
+During the fifty years since the island’s independence in 1960, Cyprus has gradually transformed from a mostly closed economy, based on agriculture and mining, into a service-based, export-oriented economy.
+Much of this transformation was achieved due to the opening up of key sectors of the economy.

 For most of the period since independence, the Cyprus economy has performed remarkably well.
-It has weathered significant external shocks and has taken advantage of a number of different opportunities.
-A key driving force has been the openness and the responsiveness to international markets and a successful partnership between the private and public sectors.
-The government invested in infrastructure essential for growth, and the private sector exploited exogenous opportunities.
-The onset of the global financial crisis in 2008 has also affected the Cypriot economy.
-It has managed to reverse the growth path, affecting mostly the construction and tourism sectors.
-The continued difficult global economic situation, with the second wave of crisis, led to a deterioration of public finances.
+It has weathered significant external shocks and has taken advantage of a series of opportunities.
+A key driving force has been the economy’s adaptability, compatibility and the responsiveness to international market trends as well as the successful partnership between the private and public sectors.
+The government invested in infrastructure essential for growth, and the private sector exploited external opportunities.
+The onset of the global financial crisis in 2008 has also affected the Cyprus economy.
+It has managed to reverse the growth momentum, affecting severely construction and tourism sectors resulting in a significant deterioration of public finances.
+The continued difficult global economic situation, with the second wave of the crisis, led to the collapse of the banking sector of Cyprus.

 The major trading partners of Cyprus are the EU member-states, especially Greece, the United Kingdom, Germany and Russia.

-The economy of Cyprus can generally be characterised as small, open and dynamic, with services constituting its engine power.
-The services sector is the fastest growing area and accounted for more than 80% of GDP in 2013.
+The Cyprus economy can generally be characterised as small, open and dynamic, with services constituting its engine power.
+The services sector is the fastest growing and accounted for more than 80% of GDP in 2017.

-The private sector, which is dominated by small and medium-sized enterprises, has a leading role in the production process.
-The government’s role is mainly to support the private sector and regulate the markets in order to maintain conditions of macroeconomic stability and a favourable business climate, via the creation of the necessary legal and institutional framework and secure conditions of fair competition.
+On the one hand, the private sector, which is dominated by small and medium-sized enterprises, has a leading role in the production process.
+On the other hand, the Government’s role is mainly to support the private sector and regulate markets in order to maintain conditions of macroeconomic stability and a favourable business climate, via the maintenance of the necessary legal and institutional framework and secure conditions of fair competition.